General

 Northflank is a modern platform-as-a-service (PaaS) that combines CI/CD automation with application hosting and is optimized for containerized workloads.

 Northflank provides an integrated environment where you can build, deploy, and manage services, databases, and cron jobs through a unified interface.
-It supports both building pipelines and managing the live environment, streamlining DevOps tasks for container-based applications.
+It supports both building pipelines and managing the live environment, reducing DevOps overhead for container-based applications.

 Northflank targets teams that want minimal setup and fast iteration without managing infrastructure directly.